Everything you need to know about living in, visiting, and exploring Maricopa County.

 Real estate across Maricopa County covers an extraordinary range.
 You can find renovated condos in downtown Phoenix for under $300,000, brand-new family homes in Buckeye or San Tan Valley in the low $400,000s, luxury estates in Paradise Valley exceeding $10 million, and active adult communities in Sun City where single-story homes start below $300,000.
 The county's 20 school districts range from A-rated systems like Scottsdale Unified School District, Paradise Valley Unified School District, Gilbert Unified School District (Gilbert Public Schools), Chandler Unified School District to districts undergoing significant improvement efforts.
 Whether you are relocating from out of state, upgrading within the Valley, or investing in rental properties near ASU or the growing west side, Maricopa County offers options at virtually every price point and lifestyle.

-Maricopa County's $450K median tells you almost nothing useful by itself because it averages Paradise Valley's $3.2M premium market with Youngtown's $280K entry-level inventory - a spread of $2.9M between the county's most and least expensive cities.
-The price per square foot ranges from roughly $147 in the most affordable areas to $1000 in the luxury corridors.
+Maricopa County's $484K median tells you almost nothing useful by itself because it averages Paradise Valley's $3.2M premium market with Youngtown's $280K entry-level inventory - a spread of $2.9M between the county's most and least expensive cities.
 That kind of range within a single county is unusual nationally and creates genuine opportunity for buyers who know where to look.

 The real story in Maricopa County right now is the migration pattern within the county itself.
 Buyers priced out of Paradise Valley and Carefree are pushing into Tempe, Mesa, Phoenix, compressing the price gap between established and emerging cities.
-Cities clustered around the county median - Chandler at $500K, Anthem at $480K, Goodyear at $460K - represent the most competitive segment, where move-in-ready homes in good school districts can attract multiple offers within a week.
+Cities clustered around the county median - Queen Creek at $550K, Litchfield Park at $550K, Gilbert at $540K - represent the most competitive segment, where move-in-ready homes in good school districts can attract multiple offers within a week.

 23,000 students · 30 schools